UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 # Equipment

 ## Encumbrance and Movement
 A man can carry a number of items based on what type of armor he is wearing.
-Some items are *bulky* -- these require two hands to carry and count as two items for encumbrance purposes.
-Some items are *light* -- these do not count as an item for encumbrance purposes.
+Some items are *bulky* -- these require two hands to carry or wield, and count as two items for encumbrance purposes.
+Some items are *tiny* -- these do not count as an item for encumbrance purposes.
 A purse of 300 coins counts as one item.

 A man can carry up to an additional ten (10) items beyond the carrying limit dictated by their armor.
 When they are doing so, they are *encumbered*, and movement speed is halved.
 When mounted, movement speed in combat is doubled.